 He is not attacking journalists and the media because he is much offended by their demands for the budget for the just-ended African Cup of Nations (AFCON).
 The insults are just a strategy to prevent the media from asking questions and insisting on the publication of the budget.

 By antagonizing the media, Ayariga knows we (journalists) will get stuck on his insults and stop demanding the budget.
 A careful look at the documents presented to Parliament will show that Mr. Ayariga did not want to commit himself to any figure or admit that he had spent over 8 million dollars.

 He used the word ‘approved’ all throughout.
-If he was so minded to disclose exactly how much was spent for the 2015 AFCON, he would have told the MPs.
+If he were so minded to disclose precisely how much was spent for the 2015 AFCON, he would have told the MPs.
 They are required by the law to be told.
-Yet, he went on and on declaring how much was approved and never once stating how much was spent out of (or in excess of) the approved amount.
+Yet, he went on and on declaring how much was approved and never once stating how much was spent out of (or more than) the authorized amount.

 In an interview on Citi FM on Saturday, Ayariga said he would not apologize for attacking the media neither would he disclose how much was spent on the AFCON because: “When you have a media that has chosen that they will not inform, that have decided that they will never spend their time discussing progress, achievements and positive things, they will not use the platform to raise the hopes and aspirations of people when people achieve, they will not spend time to acknowledge the achievements and encourage others to die for their country.”